1 What is science?

 “I fully agree with you about the significance and educational value of as well as history and philosophy of science.
 So many people today - and even professional - seem to me like someone who has seen thousands of trees but has never seen a forest.
 A knowledge of the historic and philosophical background gives that kind of independence from prejudices of his generation from which most scientists are suffering.
 This independence created by philosophical insight is - in my opinion - the mark of distinction between a mere craftsman or specialist and a real seeker after truth.” — Albert Einstein

 Don’t worry, we won’t start with the science of the Stone Age.
 Instead, we will focus on the modern era and the knowledge gathered during this time.
 In this section, we will also focus on science itself.
 We will discuss data and models later.
 For now, we will focus solely on the meaning of science.
 Science is hard to pinpoint.
 I thought it would be easy to define.
 What could be the problem?
 Then I thought about it, read about it, and thought about it again.
 There are three big books.
-The fact that there are three big books alone shows you that it cannot be so easy to define science.
+The fact that there are four big books alone shows you that it cannot be so easy to define science.
 Yes, it is complicated.
-In the end, I will give you all the sources, but for now, there are three books: The Logic of Scientific Discovery by Karl Popper3, The Structure of Scientific Revolutions by Thomas S. Kuhn4, and Against Method: Outline of an Anarchistic Theory of Knowledge by Paul Karl Feyerabend1.
+In the end, I will give you all the sources, but for now, there are four books: The Logic of Scientific Discovery by Karl Popper3, The Structure of Scientific Revolutions by Thomas S. Kuhn4, The beginning of infinity: Explanations that transform the world by David Deutsch5 and Against Method: Outline of an Anarchistic Theory of Knowledge by Paul Karl Feyerabend1.
 You can read these books or not.
 I will give you a brief introduction and refer to them.
 As always, a brief summary cannot encompass all the ideas of these books.

 In 1854, cholera visited the city of Munich in Bavaria, Germany.
 This was not a pleasant visit, as many citizens died of cholera and its consequences.
 However, not all parts of the city were affected equally.
 By the end of the 19th century, Munich would become one of the cleanest cities in Europe.
 Max von Pettenkofer achieved this by building and renovating the canalization system.
 When cholera arrived, not all parts of the city had equal access to the canalization and fresh water supply.
 Some parts of the city had easy access to fresh water and working toilets.
 In other parts of the city, sometimes only divided by a street, construction of the canalization had not yet begun.
 It was observed that the death toll from cholera varied by district.